International Program in Medicine

-We require students to have a B2 Spanish level before starting the academic year.
-If you do not have a B2, the Medical School can offer you a GAP / IFP Year at our Language School ILCE before starting the Degree in Medicine.
+We require students to have a B2.2 Spanish level before starting the medical program.
+If you do not have the language proficiency level, the Medical School can offer you two options to achieve the Spanish level:

 The International Summer Course is an intensive one week elective for 1st and 2nd year students in the International Program.
 The goal of the program is to provide our med students with a global medical education and experience along with the opportunity to earn ECTS towards their degree.
 The course is taught in English by invited international professors from prestigious partner institutions.

 The School of Medicine selects a different location each year for the Summer Course.